 Then a message from our racer.
 “Hey, I can’t seem to find my wallet.”
 As it turned out, pickpockets had struck overseas.
-Milling crowd, heaving throng, and wallet’s gone.
-With driver’s license and debit card.
-And on a Saturday morning, racer’s dad is back out at the office, looking up numbers, making calls.
+Milling crowd, heaving throng, and wallet’s gone with driver’s license and debit card.
+And on a Saturday morning, the racer’s dad is back out at the office, looking up numbers, making calls.
 That’s not usual.

 The laundry room was next.
 I loaded the machine, punched the button.
-A click and an error message scrolling ‘cross screen.
-Eighty-five dollars later, the tech can’t find anything wrong.
-‘Cause it’s working for him.
+A click and an error message scrolling across the screen.
+Eighty-five dollars later, the tech can’t find anything wrong because it’s working for him.
 What in the…?

 On top of all the outward stuff came a time of blackness and anguish such as I’ve not seen in some time.
 An area that still needs healing (and I know it) suddenly flared as though a giant scab had been ripped off, every nerve ending on fire, hot pokers stuck in, stirring ’round.
 That’s how it felt.

 Crushing relational pressures and emotional distress.
-Spiritual dryness; the Kalahari right here.
-For deserts can look like starless nights of the soul.
+Spiritual dryness; the Kalahari right here, and deserts can look like starless nights of the soul.